marmelab/ng-admin/README.md

 Your feedback about the usage of ng-admin in your specific context is valuable, don't hesitate to [open GitHub Issues](https://github.com/marmelab/ng-admin/issues) for any problem or question you may have.

 All contributions are welcome.
-New applications or options should be tested with go unit test tool.
+New applications or options should be tested with `make test` command.

 ## License